nashsauter1/rblog/content/about.md

 ---
-date: "2016-05-05T21:48:51-07:00"
+date: "20201-10-04T21:48:51-07:00"
-title: About
+title: About this blog
 ---

-This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
-The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).
+This is my new blog!
+I've migrated over to using Hugo and Blogdown in order to allow for some more powerful analysis in these posts.
+Stay tuned for more!